John A. Kinch, PhD

 Chelsea Stein, MPR

 As a two-time Michigan State University graduate, Chelsea Stein bleeds green.
 She received her Bachelor of Arts degree in General Business Management with an Environmental Studies specialization and her Master of Arts degree in Public Relations.
 Chelsea has previously worked with MEO as an intern, managing the sustainable site garden and various outreach projects.
-She is now taking on the outreach coordinator role with the Lansing Board of Water & Light’s Energy Optimization program and with MEO’s projects and initiatives around the state, such as community solar.
+She is now taking on the outreach manager role serving the Lansing Board of Water & Light’s Hometown Energy Savers program and MEO’s initiatives around the state, such as community solar.
 Though there aren’t any great whites in the Great Lakes, Chelsea is fascinated by sharks and she volunteers to help with conservation efforts for great white sharks in the Atlantic Ocean.

 More about Chelsea at LinkedIn.

 Sin Christian has been with Michigan Energy Options since 1988, when it was then known as Urban Options.
 She has formal training as a residential energy auditor and years of construction experience.
 Sin has performed thousands of energy audits for our organization and others.
 Currently Sin is our field lead for low-income energy programs for the Lansing Board of Water & Light and the City of Lansing Energy Fitness.
-She’ll also been an assessor for our Green and Healthy Homes Initiative.
 Well liked by fellow staffers, Sin is absolutely adored by the staffer dogs at our office.

 Tim Skrotzki, LEED AP